WhitePPY/daily_leetcode/README.md

-from 3/29/2021, collect daily leetcode problems may my code getting lighter as well as my body weight
+from 3/29/2021, collect daily leetcode problems. may my code getting lighter as well as my body weight